SnorlaxYum/Simputer/contents/Terminal/20191117-deploy-nuxt.md

 I don't have to worry about this until I decides to deploy the blog as a static site[^2].
 Normally the nested routes won't be generated if not set in the `generate` block of `nuxt.config.js`.
-Also I should configure `fallback: true` option in the same block for Firebase Hosting to take care of.
+Also I should configure `fallback: true` option in the same block for Github Pages to take care of.

 ## Error: t is undefined